Siphon880gh/weather-dashboard/README.md

 - Current and future conditions for that city

 - Current information: City name, date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-    - UV index: When clicked, you see a color that indicates whether the UV condition is favorable, moderate, or severe
+    - UV index: A color that indicates whether the UV condition is favorable, moderate, or severe

 - Future weather conditions: 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity